ropensci/geojsonio/cran-comments.md

 ## Reverse dependencies

-I have run R CMD check on the 9 reverse dependencies.
-Summary at <https://github.com/ropensci/rgbif/blob/master/revdep/README.md>.
+I have run R CMD check on the 14 reverse dependencies.
+Summary at <https://github.com/ropensci/geojsonio/blob/master/revdep/README.md>.
 No problems were found related to this package.
-MazamaSpatialUtils package errors on check, but errors with both current CRAN version of this package and the version being submitted.

 -------